t-snyder/tech-blog/_posts/2025-11-12-010-SecureTransport-AutomatedCertificateRotation.md

 ## Introduction

-In traditional PKI deployments, certificate rotation is a manual, high-risk operation typically performed yearly or quarterly.
-Administrators schedule maintenance windows, update certificate files, restart services, and hope nothing breaks.
+In traditional service PKI deployments, certificate rotation is a manual, high-risk operation typically performed yearly or quarterly.
+More sophisticated organizations with larger service bases may use Cert-manager for managing certficate rotation for leaf certificates.
+However when Intermediate certificates are rotated, Administrators schedule maintenance windows, update certificate files, restart services, and hope nothing breaks.
 This model is incompatible with modern zero-trust architectures that demand **hourly or daily certificate rotation** to minimize the blast radius of compromised credentials.

 SecureTransport's Intermediate CA rotation system demonstrates that **fully automated, zero-downtime certificate rotation** is not just theoretically possible—it's operationally viable for distributed microservices architectures.
 The system achieves this through: